angular-schule/website-articles/blog/2019-11-angular-cli-ghpages-github-actions/README.md

 hidden: true
 ---

 **We all know that `angular-cli-ghpages` made it real smooth to deploy our Angular app on `Github Pages`.
-And `Github Actions` beta is already out and will be generally available soon.
+With that, `Github Actions` beta is already out and will be generally available soon.
 In this article, we will see, how to utilize `angular-cli-ghpages` with Github Actions.**

 - [Introduction](/blog/2019-11-angular-cli-ghpages-github-actions#introduction)
 - [Prerequisites](/blog/2019-11-angular-cli-ghpages-github-actions#prerequisites)